AIRES: A system for air shower simulations: Recompiling the simulation programs

 To perform different compilation/installation jobs, it might be useful to have several configuration files.
 For example, the \vkw;config; file is first copied to a new \kwbf;config.short; file.
 Then \kwbf;config.short; is edited changing the following parameters: \iiset\ii The format for both ground and longitudinal tracking compressed files is set to ``short''. \ii The name of the executable program \kwbf;Aires; is changed into \kwbf;Aires\_sht;.
 Finally the command \kwexample{doinstall 2 short} is executed.
-This will generate two new executable programs, namely, \kwbf;Aires\_sht; and \kwbf;Aires\_shtQ; which will be capable of producing compressed files with short format particle records.
+This will generate several new executable programs, namely, \kwbf;Aires\_sht;, \kwbf;Aires\_shtS23;, etc., which will be capable of producing compressed files with short format particle records.